djtaylor.me

 The new leaders opted for a different strategy: increase volume.
 "Increasing the volume must decrease pressure, right?"
 Poor guys, it was an isobaric process, which increases volume while keeping the same pressure, and also raising temperature, lol.
 Those expansions were too slow.

 It isn't until some generals show up that make large, adiabatic expansions that the pressure and temperature let up.
+Of course it would be an artillery officer, that profession all about temperature and pressure and expansion, that would eventually bring France's emergency to a close.

 In the northern front of the battle of Leipzig, Blücher's main force, under command of Langeron, squared off against Ney's Polish regiments, under command of Dabrowski, in the twin cities of Wiederitzsch north of Leipzig.
 But while that was going on the real action was taking place a couple kilometers to the west.